AdobeDocs/campaign-web.en/help/v8/get-started/list-filters.md

 To create custom filters on data, browse to the bottom of the filters and click the **Add rules** button to access the rule builder.

-Drag and drop attributes to build your filter criteria in the **Advanced filters** screen.
+Define and combine your filter criteria in the **Advanced filters** screen.

 ![](assets/custom-filter.png){width="70%" align="left" zoomable="yes"}

-Use the **Display advanced attributes** toggle to see all attributes for the current list.
-[Learn more](#adv-attributes)

-The rule builder's operating principle for custom filters is similar to the rule builder used to create audiences.
-Detailed information on how to use it is available in the [Audiences documentation](../audience/segment-builder.md).
+Custom filters are designed with Campaign query modeler.
+Detailed information on how to use it is available in [this section](../query/query-modeler-overview.md).

 ## Use advanced attributes {#adv-attributes}